 There are several complicating factors that affect these studies.
-Many of the best-studied hosts are those of the so-called low-luminosity GRBs that dominate the rate locally (z < 0.25)-but which have properties very different (orders of magnitude in energetics, intrinsic rate, and degree of beaming) from the cosmological GRBs that are detected at high redshifts (Pian et al. 2006; Guetta & Della Valle 2007; Wiersema et al. 2007; Virgili et al. 2009; Bromberg et al. 2011).
-Despite their much greater observed numbers, the hosts of the distant, cosmological GRBs are more difficult to study and have been explored less consistently and in much less detail, and major selection biases underly our ability to produce representative samples.
-The studies of the cosmological GRB population that have been conducted to date have in all cases been small (< 20 objects), heavily selection-biased, or characterized the hosts only minimally (observations in 1-2 photometric bands, often to limited depth.)
+Many of the best-studied hosts are those of the socalled low-luminosity GRBs that dominate the rate locally (z < 0.25)-but which have properties very different (orders of magnitude in energetics, intrinsic rate, and degree of beaming) from the cosmological GRBs that are detected at high redshifts (Pian et al. 2006; Guetta & Della Valle 2007; Wiersema et al. 2007; Virgili et al. 2009; Bromberg et al. 2011).
+Despite their much greater observed numbers, the hosts of the distant, cosmological GRBs are more difficult to study and have been explored less consistently and in much less detail, and major selection biases underlie our ability to produce representative samples.
+The studies of the cosmological GRB population that have been conducted to date have in all cases been small (<20 objects), heavily selection biased, or characterized the hosts only minimally (observations in one to two photometric bands, often to limited depth).

-In this paper we introduce and summarize the largest and most ambitious survey of the GRB host galaxy population conducted to date, designed to move past these earlier limitations by constructing a sample which is large, unbiased, and thoroughly observed at a variety of wavelengths across the electromagnetic spectrum.
-Our effort, which we designate the Swift gamma-ray burst HOst gAlaxy Legacy Survey (or "SHOALS"), provides the most complete view (in wavelength, redshift, and sample construction) yet of the environments in which GRBs explode in order to rigorously examine all aspects regarding the connection between gamma-ray bursts and galaxies across cosmic history.
+In this paper we introduce and summarize the largest and most ambitious survey of the GRB host galaxy population conducted to date, designed to move past these earlier limitations by constructing a sample that is large, unbiased, and thoroughly observed at a variety of wavelengths across the electromagnetic spectrum.
+Our effort, which we designate the Swift Gamma-Ray Burst Host Galaxy Legacy Survey (or "SHOALS"), provides the most complete view (in wavelength, redshift, and sample construction) yet of the environments in which GRBs explode in order to rigorously examine all aspects regarding the connection between GRBs and galaxies across cosmic history.
 What is the GRB rate history?
-What is the distribution of properties among galaxies that host GRBs, how does it compare to the properties of galaxies thought to dominate the Universe's star-formation activity, and how does this change with redshift?
+What is the distribution of properties among galaxies that host GRBs, how does it compare to the properties of galaxies thought to dominate the universe's star formation activity, and how does this change with redshift?
 What fraction of the population originates from obscured regions or from dusty galaxies?
 What fraction originates from galaxies too faint to be detected at all?
-What can we learn by combining properties measured by observing GRB afterglows in absorption (dust columns, kinematics, and gas/metal columns) with those learned by studying their hosts in emission (mass, star-formation rate, morphology, and nebular abundance measurements)?
+What can we learn by combining properties measured by observing GRB afterglows in absorption (dust columns, kinematics, and gas/metal columns) with those learned by studying their hosts in emission (mass, SFR, morphology, and nebular abundance measurements)?
 Our survey seeks to answer these and similar questions.

-This paper provides an introduction to the survey, including an explanation of our selection methodology ($\S2-3$), a summary of our observational campaign ($\S4$), presentation of our new redshift determinations ($\S5$), as well as tables detailing the properties of the sample.
-Using these observations, which establish the largest highlycomplete GRB redshift sample to date, we provide a measurement of the inferred cosmic GRB rate density (§6) unbiased by selection effects, and discuss its relation to the cosmic star-formation rate density (§7).
-We summarize these results and the project in general in §8.
+This paper provides an introduction to the survey, including an explanation of our selection methodology (Sections 2-3), a summary of our observational campaign (Section 4), presentation of our new redshift determinations (Section 5), as well as tables detailing the properties of the sample.
+Using these observations, which establish the largest highly complete GRB redshift sample to date, we provide a measurement of the inferred cosmic GRB rate density (Section 6) unbiased by selection effects and discuss its relation to the cosmic SFR density (Section 7).
+We summarize these results and the project in general in Section 8.